-The Temple, a temporary pavilion created for the Burning Man event, was built entirely from 100 dead trees, calling attention to over 100 million dead pine trees standing dead in California’s forests.
-The current tree mortality crisis in the Sierra Nevada mountains is a result of increased temperatures, extended drought, and poor forestry management practices including fire suppression.
-Together these conditions have made it possible for a native insect, the Pine Bark Beetle, to expand its territory and effect.
-The trees, dead less than 6 months, were milled into 3” x 6” sections and assembled to create the largest Beetle Kill Pine structure to date.
+The Temple, a temporary pavilion created for the Burning Man event, was built entirely from 100 dead trees, calling attention to over 100 million pine trees standing dead in California’s forests--a result of anthropogenic impact.
+The trees, dead less than 6 months, were milled into 3” x 6” sections and assembled by 100 volunteers in only two weeks to create a 90’ tall pyre.

 Dead trees in the Sierra Nevadas